 Discourage any tendency by the student to lean out of the turn.

-Once the student has completed satisfactory steep level turns both left and right, the effects of an out-of-balance situation and/or the spiral dive may be demonstrated or practised (refer CFI).
+Once the student has completed satisfactory steep level turns both left and right, the effects of an out-of-balance situation and/or the spiral dive should be demonstrated or practised.
+Recovery from a spiral dive should be covered (refer CFI).

 The majority of the lesson will be the student practising the turn.
 By the end of the lesson they should be able to tell you what they need to work on in future.

-On your return to the aerodrome, it may be a good time to practise a forced landing, or an overhead rejoin.
+On your return to the aerodrome, it may be a good time to practise a forced landing, or an overhead join.

 The next lesson will either be Maximum rate turns or Wing-drop stalling.
 Remind the student that you will be expecting them to practise these exercises solo, and to have shown improvement when you next fly with them.